 The European Union’s General Data Protection Regulation (GDPR), which comes into force on May 25, will govern the storage and processing of data rather than its collection.
 It also includes some very important consumer rights.
 The most important are the right to be informed, the right of access, the right to correct errors, the right to erase data, the right to restrict processing, and the right take it elsewhere (data portability).
-How useful these will be in practice remains to be seen.

 Emails are like plain text postcards because they can, in theory, be read at any of the many servers through which they pass, or by someone tapping a line.
 Of course, “read by” is unlikely to mean “read by a human being.”
 However, software can look for things like passwords and credit card numbers.